ikushaldave/CSS-Grid/writeup.md

 Similarly a `grid-auto-column` & refer [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-auto-columns).

-> Note also we can create alternate like `grid-auto-rows: 150px 250px` in this 1st row will be 150px and 2nd one 250px and it repeat to all rows as alternate
+> Note also I can create alternate like `grid-auto-rows: 150px 250px` in this 1st row will be 150px and 2nd one 250px and it repeat to all rows as alternate

 -   ### `grid-auto-flow`